thunderbird/send-suite/README.md

 ### Skipping hooks

 If for some reason you're confident on a change and would like to skip pre-commit hooks.
 Add `--no-verify` at the end of your commit command.

+### More about hooks

+See the `docs/` folder for a draft of the detailed documentation.

+[Here](https://typicode.github.io/husky/how-to.html#testing-hooks-without-committing) you can read more.

 ## Sentry